Cha Cha Real Smooth: Production

 The film was announced in March 2021, with Dakota Johnson and Cooper Raiff set to star.
 In August, Leslie Mann, Brad Garrett, Raúl Castillo, Odeya Rush, Vanessa Burghardt, Evan Assante and Colton Osorio joined the cast.
 Principal photography began on August 12, 2021, with filming taking place in Pittsburgh.

 Release

 It premiered at the 2022 Sundance Film Festival on January 23, 2022.
-Afterwards, Apple TV+ acquired the film's distribution rights for $15 million.
+Afterwards, Apple TV+ acquired the film's distribution rights for $15 million, beating out studios and streamers including Netflix, Sony Pictures and Amazon Studios.
 The film showed at SXSW on March 18, 2022.
 The film also screened at the Tribeca Film Festival in June 2022.
 It was released on June 17, 2022, simultaneously in limited theaters and on Apple TV+.

+The soundtrack was released as a digital EP the same day.

 Reception

 Critical response

 Christy Lemire of Roger Ebert.com gave the film a positive review writing, "Raiff's ambition to break free from sentimental formula and forge a path of his own is clear, making him an exciting young filmmaker to watch."

 Film critic Manohla Dargis of The New York Times panned the film, writing, "It's derivative and unpersuasive, and as pandering as any big studio soft sell" adding about the film's central romance: "Their relationship never makes sense; but, then, neither does most of the movie."